 This is my story of abuse at the hands of members of The Church of JESUS CHRIST of Latter-day Saints' Melchizedek Priesthood.
 Their crimes, perpetrated throughout grassroots membership of this sect, span my lifetime.
 I don't speak for anyone else in my family—my mother, two brothers, two two nephews, or niece.
-I hope my story shines a brighter light on what Mormonism does to families and demonstrates further the Calvinistic control of government and how they maintain economic, political and social power in Utah.
+I hope my story shines a brighter light on how Mormonism "Holds Families Hostage" and demonstrates their Calvinistic control of government and how they maintain economic, political and social power in Utah.

 As a young child in the early nineteen-sixties, I was raised in the beach cities of Torrance, Redondo Beach and Palos Verdes, California.
 I sometimes live these memories in my dreams and regard them as, "My Sea Hunt Days"; when all of us side-walk surfers in Southern California remember exactly where and what we were doing when it was first discovered there really was a scuba diver cop who protected us while we were at the beach.
 Anyway, nothing could have prepared me emotionally for my family’s decision to move to Southern Utah’s Mormon society in my mid-teens.

 Leaders within Mormonism's Melchizedek Priesthood knew, unlike my mother, I was not indoctrinated into this faith from birth other than through baptism at eight years old.
 Both my mother's parents were Mormon, but my father was a non-practicing Catholic.
 He cooperated and sent me through Mormonism’s dogmatic rigor out of his love for my mother, but neither of us ever accepted Mormonism's teachings.
 Therefore, my father and anyone who questioned church dogma, in addition to our non-conforming lifestyles, had a huge negative impact on Mormonism’s penchant for indoctrination; and they knew it!